Want to know all about Owner Builder Insurance?

 Managing costs is a big focus for OBs, what’s an average cost of insurance they should factor into their budget?

 It varies depending on the value of the project.
 People doing a renovation/extension tend to assume the insurance is going to be expensive therefore they go without, particularly if no one is prompting them (like Council or bank).
 If they don’t get prompted and it’s a low value project people assume it’s not worth the effort paying for insurance and they go uninsured.
-But it’s not expensive.
+But the cost is not prohibitive, and it’s vital to have it.

 Don’t dismiss insurance even if you’re doing a small project!